Updated on July 11th, 2021 // by Katie Griffin

 How does a baby contract GBS?

 As baby passes through the birth canal, his skin comes in contact with mom’s vaginal flora.
 This introduces the risk that he can become colonized with Group B Streptococcus.
-The bacteria can also travel up the vagina and into the amniotic fluid after the water breaks, so baby can even be exposed to GBS during labor (2).
+The bacteria can also travel up the vagina and into the amniotic fluid after the water breaks, exposure to GBS can even happen during labor (2).

 Every pregnant woman should be tested for Group B Streptococcus when she’s between 35-37 weeks pregnant.
-A sterile q-tip is used to swab the rectum and vagina, which is then sent for testing.
+Your doctor will use a sterile q-tip to swab the rectum and vagina, and send it off for testing.

 What treatment can I expect if I am GBS positive?

-If you test positive for Group B Streptococcus during pregnancy, you will likely be encouraged to receive IV antibiotics during labor.
+If you test positive for Group B Streptococcus during pregnancy, your doctor will likely encourage you to receive IV antibiotics during labor.
 Typically, IV penicillin is given every 4 hours with the goal of starting it more than 4 hours before baby is born.
 It takes about 15 to 30 minutes for the antibiotic to run in through the IV, so you will be temporarily hooked up to the IV tubing during this time.

 How important is it that I take the antibiotics for GBS?

-A woman who is treated with IV penicillin decreases the risk of her baby developing a Group B Streptococcus infection from a 1:200 chance all the way down to a 1:4,000 chance.
+A woman receives penicillin treatment decreases the risk of her baby developing a Group B Streptococcus infection from a 1:200 chance all the way down to a 1:4,000 chance.

 With that said, some women have concerns about the use of antibiotics during labor.
 While the CDC strongly recommends the use of IV penicillin, it is true that most babies colonized with GBS will remain healthy.
 If this is a concern for you, discuss the pros and cons of antibiotics with your doctor or midwife.

 Group B Streptococcus is a common, yet potentially harmful bacteria to your baby.
-Learn more about Group B Strep treatment and other common interventions that will be offered to you during labor by participating in a high-quality natural childbirth class.
-As you prepare yourself with evidence-based knowledge, you’ll be prepared to make the best decisions for you and your baby.
+Learn more about Group B Strep treatment and other common interventions offered during labor by participating in a high-quality natural childbirth class.
+As you prepare yourself with evidence-based knowledge, you’ll be ready to make the best decisions for you and your baby.